CsillaFarkas/ParetoPick-R/README.md

   * parallel axis - get selected line to plot as top layer
   * right color status quo

+* Configure tab
+  * finish option for limiting range and check for missing files

 * Correlation tab
   * output largest accepted correlation in bold over table/could also be part of default setting
   * (python: deviations_step is currently the default value)